winterofhell/fedora-42-optimizations/README.md

 ### 1. Minimal Installation

 For optimal performance, always start with the **Fedora Minimal ISO**.
 This approach eliminates unnecessary packages and services that can impact system resources.
+Btw it is not necessary to do this.

 ### 2. Enable RPM Fusion Repositories